 5. After it has been determined that a student is disabled under the ADA and/or Rehabilitation Act and eligible to receive accommodations, Disability Support Services prepares a list of reasonable accommodations based on the request and supporting documentation.
 When appropriate, the director reviews the accommodations with relevant individuals on campus to determine if the suggested accommodations are reasonable in the context of a particular program, activity or service.

 6. After the accommodations are determined to be appropriate, the student is asked to make an appointment to meet with the Director of Disability Support Services.
 During the meeting, the director discusses with the student the accommodations that have been recommended.
+The student and the director sign and date an Accommodations Agreement on the Disability Intake form.
 Procedures for implementing accommodations are discussed and the student's rights and responsibilities are reviewed.
-The student receives a letter outlining the agreed upon accommodations, and when accommodations are needed in areas such as housing and transportation, those offices are notified.
+The student is also apprised that individual circumstances may warrant a modification of the accommodations agreed upon and listed on the Accommodations Agreement.
+The original agreement is kept in the student's file, the student receives a letter outlining the agreed upon accommodations, and when accommodations are needed in areas such as housing and transportation, those offices are notified.